Factsheet 05: Rent arrears

 If the landlord/agent fails to notify the Sheriff, they face a fine of $2,200.

-If the landlord/agent threatens you with eviction by the Sheriff after you have paid all the rent owing, apply to the Consumer, Trader and Tenancy Tribunal for a 'stay' on the termination order.
+If the landlord/agent threatens you with eviction by the Sheriff after you have paid all the rent owing, apply to the NSW Civil and Administrative Tribunal for a 'stay' on the termination order.
 Contact your local Tenants Advice and Advocacy Service for help.

 Regional Sheriff's offices: See www.courts.lawlink.nsw.gov.au/cats/contact_sheriff_nsw.html or phone 9287 7300 for your local office.